mozmeao/git-sync-operator/README.md

 ### Parallel vs Serial deployments

 If the git-sync-operator is running in multiple clusters for the same application/namespace, then all clusters may update at the same time during a deployment.
 This may be undesirable, and it is recommended that the CI job only commits changes to specific cluster namespace subdirectories one at a time.

-For example, we use an `all-clusters` directory containing namespace subdirectories that Jenkins will copy over to a specific cluster namespace subdirectory.
-That's a mouthful, so here's a more concrete example:

-For each $cluster in [foo, bar, baz]:

-1. Jenkins copies and commits `./all-clusters/bedrock-dev/*` to `./$cluster/bedrock-dev/`.
-2. The git-sync-operator in the $cluster detects the commit and applies changes.
-When it's done, it signals back to Jenkins via a file in S3 that it's finished.
-3. Jenkins moves on to the next cluster in the list.

 ## S3 version notification <a name="s3notification"></a>